Your Pet’s First Year

 Kitten Healthcare Guide

-• Week 12: The kitten receives its second 4-in-1 (FVRCP) vaccination, parasite test, deworming and physical exam.
+• Week 9: The kitten receives its second 3-in-1 (FVRCP) vaccination, first feline leukemia vaccination (if wanted) , and parasite test, deworming if needed and physical exam.

 • Months 5-15: Spaying or neutering is typically completed within this age range.